 • creating opportunities for tourism and economic activity.

-GMW has been working in consultation with Traditional Owners, local government authorities, catchment management authorities, partnering stakeholders, special interest groups, local community members and recreational visitors to develop a series of draft Recreational Area Management Plans.
+GMW has been working in consultation with Traditional Owners, local government authorities, catchment management authorities, partnering stakeholders, special interest groups, local community members and recreational visitors to develop the first 10 of 18 Recreational Area Management Plans.

 The plans are public facing operational documents developed to support the day-to-day management of recreation areas in accordance with the Water (Recreational Area) Regulations 2023.